-Data Source: Mid-Term ADA report
+Data Source: ISEE and direct school report

-Enrollment Variance Rubric Exceeds Standard The school has met standard for at least 3 consecutive years.
+Enrollment Varian ce Rubric Exceeds Standard The school has met standard for at least 3 consecutive years, including the most recently completed school year.
 Meets Standard Enrollment variance is equal to or greater than 95%.
-Approaches Standard Enrollment variance was between 90% and 95%, OR the enrollment variance was less than 90% and the school provided a mid-year amended budget evidencing at least a break-even budget based on mid-term enrollment and any resulting revenue adjustments.
+Approaches Standard Enrollment variance was between 90% and 95%, OR The enrollment variance was less than 90% and the school provided a mid- year amended budget evidencing at least a break-even budget based on mid- term enrollment and any resulting revenue adjustments.
 Does Not Meet Standard Enrollment variance was less than 90% and the school did not provide evidence of mid-year budget amendments or operational changes evidencing at least a break-even budget based on mid-term enrollment and any resulting revenue adjustments.